Reinforcement Learning for Joint Optimization of Multiple Rewards: Introduction

-SARSA and Q-Learning algorithms \cite{sutton2018reinforcement}, and their deep neural network based DQN algorithm \cite{mnih2015human} provide deterministic policies, hence are sub-optimal.
-Further, these algorithms learn the Q-value function which is again based on dynamic programming which cannot be applied directly.
-Using evaluations on fair resource allocation and network routing problems, we verify that algorithms based on finding fixed point of Bellman equations do not perform well.
-This further motivates the study to identify novel RL based algorithms to optimize non-linear functions.
+SARSA and Q-Learning algorithms \citep{sutton2018reinforcement}, and their deep neural network based DQN algorithm \citep{mnih2015human} provide {policies that depend only on the current state}, hence are sub-optimal.
+Further, these algorithms learn a Q-value function {which can be computed based on a dynamic programming approach, which is not valid in our work.} Using evaluations on fair resource allocation and network routing problems, we verify that algorithms based on finding fixed point of Bellman equations do not perform well. { This further motivates the need for novel RL based algorithms to optimize non-linear functions.}

-We further note that even though multi-agent reinforcement learning algorithms have been widely studied, \cite{tan1993multi,shoham2003multi,bucsoniu2010multi,ono1996multi}, there are no convergence proofs to the optimal joint objective function without the knowledge of the transition probability, to the best of our knowledge.
-This paper assumes no knowledge of the state transition probability of the agents and aims to provide algorithms for the decision making of the different agents.
+We further note that even though multi-agent reinforcement learning algorithms have been widely studied, \citep{tan1993multi,shoham2003multi,bucsoniu2010multi,ono1996multi}, there are no convergence proofs to the optimal joint objective function without the knowledge of the transition probability, to the best of our knowledge.
+This paper assumes no knowledge of the state transition probability of the objectives and aims to provide algorithms for the decision making of the different objectives.
 We provide two algorithms; The first is a model-based algorithm that learns the transition probability of the next state given the current state and action.
 The second algorithm is model-free, which uses policy gradients to find the optimal policy.